Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 Velociraptor was a dromaeosaurid

 Velociraptor was a dromaeosaurid.
-Click on the image to find out more about velociraptor.
+Click on the image to find out more about this dinosaur.

 Example Dromaeosaurids